Rahwik/A-Silent-voice/README.md

 Conclusion
 ----------

 "A Silent Voice" is a powerful and emotionally resonant film that explores the impact of bullying, the journey of redemption, and the importance of understanding and empathy.
-It has received critical acclaim for its storytelling, animation, and themes.
+It has received critical acclaim for its storytelling, animation, and themes.,